-RO is the best of all membrane filtration and purification systems, with extremely small pores capable of removing particles as small as 0.1 nanometers (0.0001 microns).
-RO has been around since the 1950s and is primarily used for desalination, such as producing potable or brackish water from seawater. other applications for RO include filtering process water for industrial applications, such as the printing industry, to maintain optimal equipment performance. ro membranes are very effective at removing ions of all sizes.
+RO is the best of all membrane filtration and purification systems, with extremely small pores capable of removing particles as small as 0.1 nanometers (0.0001 microns) in order to make it portable for drinking.
+RO has been around since the 1950s and is primarily used for desalination, such as producing potable water or brackish water from seawater.
+The process is forced under pressure through a semi-permeable membrane.
+See the Recommended Reverse Osmosis System for home and office use.
+Other applications for RO include filtering process water for industrial applications, such as the printing industry, to maintain optimal equipment performance. ro membranes are very effective at removing ions of all sizes.

-Offering slightly coarser filtration than RO, capable of removing particles as small as 0.002 to 0.005 μm in diameter, NF is a relatively new technology developed primarily for drinking water production.
+Nanofiltration is a type of membrane filtration that is most frequently used in the process of water softening and disinfection.
+Offering slightly coarser filtration than RO, capable of removing particles as small as 0.002 to 0.005 μm in diameter, Nano Filtration is a relatively new technology developed primarily for drinking water production.
 NF removes harmful contaminants such as pesticide compounds and organic macromolecules while retaining the higher levels of minerals that reverse osmosis would remove.
 Today's reverse osmosis systems retain trace minerals to ensure that the water tastes good and is safe to drink.
 Nanofiltration membranes remove larger divalent ions such as calcium sulfate, while allowing smaller monovalent ions such as sodium chloride to pass through.

 Nanofiltration membranes all have a dense or porous structure based on their specific design.
 Membranes used in nanofiltration could feature greater open spaces, microscopic holes, or nanovoids..

 ● Low initial investment and ongoing maintenance costs.